Now that homebrew/versions has been deprecated, homebrew/core supports multiple versions of formulae with a new naming format.

 In homebrew/versions the formula for GCC 6 was named

 class Gcc6 < Formula.
 In homebrew/core this same formula is named

 Acceptable versioned formulae

-Versioned formulae we include must meet the following standards:
+Versioned formulae we include in homebrew/core must meet the following standards:

 - Versioned formulae should differ in major/minor (not patch) versions from the current stable release.
 This is because patch versions indicate bug or security updates and we want to ensure you apply security updates.

 - Upstream should have a release branch for the versioned formulae version and still make security updates for that version, when necessary.
 For example, PHP 5.5 was not a supported version but PHP 7.2 was in January 2018

 - Formulae that depend on versioned formulae must not depend on the same formulae at two different versions twice in their recursive dependencies.
 For example, if you depend on

 - Versioned formulae should only be linkable at the same time as their non-versioned counterpart if the upstream project provides support for it, e.g. using suffixed binaries.
 If this is not possible, use